NeatByte-Solutions/action-git-copy-to-repo/README.md

 # action-git-copy-to-repo
 Github Action to push code changes from one git repo to other one as one commit

+## Important note

+Make sure to build the project before committing (`action/dist/index.js` must be up to date).

 ## How to Publish a New Release

 1. Go to the Releases page and press `Draft new release`.